 How long do I have to complete the curriculum?

-The ICPA recommends that you complete the seminar modules and the final exam within 2 years of the last scheduled seminar in your primary location.
-This is referred to as your curriculum deadline.
+The ICPA recommends that each candidate complete all requirements and the final exam within 3 years of their first seminar.
+This is referred to as your Curriculum Deadline.
+After 3 years there may be additional requirements to complete.

 What is taught in the Certification Program?